Veterinarian: Psychosocial hazards

 Veterinarians have high suicide rates in comparison to the general population.
 A study by the U.S. Centers for Disease Control and Prevention found that male veterinarians are 2.1 times and female veterinarians are 3.5 times as likely as the general population to die by suicide.
 Some reasons for this could be long hours, work overload, client expectations and complaints, poor remuneration, euthanasia procedures, and poor work-life balance.
 A survey of more than 11,000 vets found 9% had serious psychological distress, 31% experienced depressive episodes, and 17% had suicidal ideation.
 Online support groups, such as Not One More Vet, have been established to help veterinarians who may be experiencing suicidal thoughts.
+NOMV educates veterinarians and vet techs about other ways to help themselves with mental health.
 Another driver of stress can be student loan debt.
 A 2013 national survey found that average debt for veterinary medicine graduates was as high as $162,113.
 Veterinarian lifelong earning potential is less than a physician, so it can take a lot longer to break even.